Vaginal syringe

 Pewter vaginal syringe in case, 19th century.

 A vaginal syringe was an object used in the 19th century in the Western world for douching, treating diseases and for birth control.
 Vaginal syringes were fairly common at the time, but were not openly discussed because of taboos about discussing feminine hygiene.
-Vaginal syringes were most often made of metal, glass or Bakelite.
+Vaginal syringes were most often made of metal, glass or, later, Bakelite.

 History

 Vaginal syringes were marketed under various names, such as the ones made by the E. Edwards and Company of New York called "Lady's Friend" or the "Diamond Syringe No. 10."
 It was important for manufacturers to be vague in advertising because they could be arrested on obscenity charges, like Ezra Heywood was for advertising a vaginal syringe in his newspaper in 1882.
 His involvement in the issue led his wife, Angela Heywood to speak openly about birth control and feminine hygiene as a woman's "natural right."
 Others, like Sarah Chase, were arrested for selling vaginal syringes as a method of birth control.
 Vaginal syringes have been recorded in paintings by the 17th century artist, Jan Steen.
 Women have created and patented vaginal syringes for use as birth control as early as the 1879 model developed by Ann Palmer.